 - The following apply to a conveyed medium that is specified in the fan's technical data sheet: - The fan is suitable exclusively for conveyance of the specified medium. - The service life of the fan could be limited if there is a corresponding note in the order confirmation or the specification sheet. - The following apply to a conveyed medium that is specified as "undefined" in the fan's technical data sheet: - The fan is suitable for conveyance of those corrosive, hazardous media to which the plastics of the fan and sleeves are resistant. - For independent assessment, the operator is to consult the pertinent available resistance lists for plastics.
-The SIMCHEM guide is found on the manufacturer's website (www.colasit.ch).
+The SIMCHEM guide is found on the manufacturer's website (www.colasit.com). - The order confirmation or the additional specification sheet contains further information and notes regarding a potential reduction in service life of the fan.